 Elke Van Steendam is Professor of Applied Linguistics in the Arts Department of KULeuven, Belgium.

-Section 1: Issues, Methods and Insights on Multilingualism and Literacy
+Part 1: Issues, Methods and Insights into Multilingual Literacy

 - Tiane Donahue: Linguistic and Social Diversity, Literacy and Access to Higher Education

 - Monika Angela Budde and Franziska Prüsmann: Studying the Learning of Immigrant Students with Limited German: A Proposal for Developing and Applying an Instrument for Selecting Suitable Research Participants

 - Annika Norlund Shaswar: "I Should Really Interpret Word by Word for You": Researcher, Interpreter and Interviewee Negotiating Roles, Responsibilities, and Meanings in Two Multilingual Literacy Research Interviews